 Now go to icloud.com on your computer’s browser and log in with your Apple id.
-Click “contacts” and head to lower left corner to click on the gear icon.
+Click “contacts” and head to the lower-left corner to click on the gear icon.
 From there select all contacts.
 Click it again and this time, click on “Export vCard” to export all your contacts in a single file.

-Now sign into Gmail with the same account that you used to setup your android.
-Go to Google contacts page and from the left bar of options, find “More” and then click on “Import”.
+Now sign in to Gmail with the same account that you used to set up your android.
+Go to the Google contacts page and from the left bar of options, find “More” and then click on “Import”.
 It’ll provide you with different options.
 Choose “vCard File” and select the file that you created using the iCloud earlier.
 There, it’s done!

 3- Transfer Contacts with iTunes

 If your contacts are stored in your iPhone’s internal storage, you can also transfer them with iTunes.
 Connect your iPhone to your computer and open iTunes.

 Go to your device screen by clicking the device’s name in iTunes.
 After that check the “Sync Contacts With” box and choose “Google Contacts” from the drop-down menu.
 It will prompt you to put in your Google account information.
 Provide the info and it will start syncing.
 After it finishes syncing contacts, log in to your Android device with the same Google account.
 All your contacts will be there.

 Although there are many third-party apps that you can use to transfer contacts, we don’t recommend those because these are the easiest, hassle-free and most trusted ways to transfer contacts from iPhone to Android.

 Once you have transferred your contacts to Android, be sure to back them up so you wouldn’t have to worry about losing them again.
 Here’s a complete guide on how to back up your contacts on Android phones.